alexogola/neighborhood/README.md

 This application allows its users to do the following

 * Sign in with the application to start using.
-* Set up a profile about me and a general location and my hoodwatch name.
+* Set up a profile about me and a general location and my neighborhood name.
-* Find a list of different businesses in my hoodwatch.
+* Find a list of different businesses in my neighborhood.
-* Find Contact Information for the health department and Police authorities near my hoodwatch.
+* Find Contact Information for the health department and Police authorities near my neighborhood.
-* Create Posts that will be visible to everyone in my hoodwatch.
+* Create Posts that will be visible to everyone in my neighborhood.
-* Change My hoodwatch when I decide to move out.
+* Change My neighborhood when I decide to move out.
-* Only view details of a single hoodwatch.
+* Only view details of a single neighborhood.

 #### Gallery Categories
 * Art